 while also marking them as the sender.
 In that case, this initial address will be accounted for as the stream's

-While not mandatory for the core functionality, Sablier V2 (through its periphery) makes use of PRBProxy.
-The official client interfaces will mainly provide support for functionality exposed through this proxy integration.
+[In V2.0] While not mandatory for the core functionality, Sablier (through its periphery) made use of PRBProxy.
+The official client interfaces provided support for functionality exposed through both EOAs and this proxy integration, at the same time.

 For streams created within this "extended" ecosystem, a few attributes and entities will change meaning as such:

 stream.proxiedflag will turn

 senderproxy and instruct it to perform actions on its behalf (like a special account)

 0xF the funder (EOA), funds a stream on behalf of

 0xA, the sender (EOA), towards